Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-For the first phase (Task 1), it was verified whether the mode field was set to human-simulated data or baseline LLM data.
-In human-simulated data, the participant identity information must be checked, which may refer to a human subject described by demographic attributes such as age, gender, education level, marital status, and religious belief.
-A first data integrity check is performed here, verifying that the generated combinations can be considered plausible: for instance, that age is compatible with the declared educational qualification.
-In baseline LLM data, the persona field was confirmed to be null.
-In both cases, texts were normalized, raw output artifacts were removed, and reasoning\_summary was discarded if it erroneously appeared among the responses.
+For the first phase (Task 1), we verified whether the \texttt{mode} field was set to human-shadow or AI-assistant mode.
+In human-shadow mode, we checked the participant identity information, including demographic attributes such as age, gender, education level, marital status, and religious belief.
+A first data-integrity check was performed to verify that the generated combinations were plausible; for instance, age had to be compatible with the declared educational qualification.
+In AI-assistant mode, the \texttt{persona} field was confirmed to be \texttt{null}.
+In both cases, texts were normalised and raw output artefacts were removed.

-For the second phase (Task 2), the presence and completeness of the three psychometric scales were verified, checking that each item contained an integer rating between 1 and 5 and a non-null textual justification.
+For the second phase (Task 2), the presence and completeness of the three psychometric scales were verified by checking that each item contained an integer rating between 1 and 5 and a non-null textual justification.

-For the third phase (Task 3), structured into two complementary batches, the validator checks that each batch contains at most 25 cue words drawn from a controlled set of 50 lexical cues (FORMA\_MENTIS\_CUES), organized into semantic categories such as mathematics, computer science, artificial intelligence, and academic and professional contexts.
-For each cue word, up to three free associations must be provided, all mutually distinct.
+The third phase (Task 3) was structured into two complementary batches.
+Processing checks confirmed that each batch contained 25 cues, totalling 50 cues across the two batches.
+These 50 lexical cues (cf. \texttt{FORMA\_MENTIS\_CUES} in Fig.~\ref{fig:infoGraphic}) were organised into semantic categories such as mathematics, computer science, artificial intelligence, and academic and professional contexts.
+For each cue word, up to three distinct free associations were provided.

-For the fourth phase (Task 4), it was verified that responses to all 18 mathematical problems were present, each consisting of a chosen option from A–E, an explicit textual reasoning, and an integer confidence score between 1 and 5.
+For the fourth phase (Task 4), we verified that responses to all 18 mathematical problems were present, each consisting of a chosen option from A to E, explicit textual reasoning, and an integer confidence score between 1 and 5.

-The cleaning and preprocessing stages further demanded considerable human effort, with coordinated work across the research team to inspect flagged records and oversee data regeneration cycles, amounting to approximately 2,400 additional minutes of processing time across multiple machines (cf. Table~\ref{tab:hardware}).
-Finally, it is confirmed that each model yields 2,000 personas and the final proportions of valid records per model are reported in the bottom-right bar plot of Fig.~\ref{fig:data_preprocessing}.
+The cleaning and processing stages further demanded considerable human effort, with coordinated work across the research team to inspect flagged records and oversee data-regeneration cycles, amounting to approximately 2,400 additional minutes of processing time across multiple machines (cf. Supplementary Information B).
+Runs were regenerated until each model yielded 2,000 valid runs.
+The final proportions of valid records per model are reported in the bottom-right bar plot of Supplementary Information C.

-\section{Data Records}
+\subsection{Data records}